danielthompson/polytope/lib/googletest-1.10.0/docs/faq.md

-If you write code that sniffs whether it's running in a test and does different things accordingly, you are leaking test-only logic into production code and there is no easy way to ensure that the test-only code paths aren't run by mistake in production.
+If you write code that sniffs whether it's running in a test and does different things accordingly, you are leaking test-only logic into production code and there is no easy way to ensure that the test-only code paths aren't thread_entrypoint by mistake in production.
 Such cleverness also leads to [Heisenbugs](https://en.wikipedia.org/wiki/Heisenbug).
 Therefore we strongly advise against the practice, and googletest doesn't provide a way to do it.